judithbeadle/Neighborhood-App/README.md

 # My Neighborhood App

-The app that helps you find places in Sprengelkiez, Berlin - Udacity Course Final Project with React
+The app that helps you find places in Sprengelkiez, Berlin - Udacity Course Final Project with React.
+Try it out [here](https://judithbeadle.github.io/Neighborhood-App/).

 ## Project Overview